hmxmilohax/rock-band-3-deluxe/readme.md

 # Features

 ## Quality of Life
-* [Custom settings loader](https://github.com/hmxmilohax/dx-settings-loader) as a frontend for Xbox and Xenia
 * Max song limit increased to 8000.
 Above 5000 can lead to instability issues, use with caution.
 * Song select ambient noise modifier, default disabled
 * New menu, "Deluxe Settings", in game for additional modifications